Hyundai Elantra Insurance Rates

 In fact, you can enter your five-digit ZIP code into our free online tool to view affordable Hyundai Elantra auto insurance rates from multiple companies right now.

-U.S. average insurance rates for a Hyundai Elantra are $1,348 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $256 each year, collision insurance costs $536, and liability costs $398.
-A policy with just liability insurance costs as little as $460 a year, and coverage for high-risk drivers costs $2,942 or more.
-Teenage drivers pay the highest rates at up to $5,118 a year.
+The average insurance prices for a Hyundai Elantra are $1,348 every 12 months for full coverage insurance.
+Comprehensive costs an estimated $256 each year, collision costs $536, and liability is $398.
+Buying just liability costs around $460 a year, with insurance for high-risk drivers costing around $2,942.
+Teens cost the most to insure at $5,118 a year or more.

 Average premium for full coverage: $1,348

-Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 states and Elantra models.
+These estimates include $500 policy deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Prices are averaged for all 50 states and Elantra models.

-Using a 40-year-old driver as an example, Hyundai Elantra insurance prices range from the low end price of $460 for just the minimum liability insurance to a high rate of $2,942 for a driver who requires high-risk insurance.
+For a driver in their 40's, Hyundai Elantra insurance rates go from the cheapest price of $460 for just liability coverage to a high rate of $2,942 for a driver that may need high-risk insurance.

-The ranges above illustrate why all drivers should compare rates for a targeted area, instead of making a decision based on average rates.
+The examples above illustrate why all drivers should compare rates quotes for a targeted area and their own driving history, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.